 DUPLO is another favorite around here… Especially when it involves trucks or Minnie Mouse!

 This Melissa & Doug shopping cart is one of the things our daughter plays with on a daily basis.
 She even takes it outside to pick up the mail if we get a lot of packages!
-We had a different version that was not as expensive as this, but it was really easy for her to lean too much on it and flip it when she was not sturdy on her feet as a new walker.
+We had a different version that was cheaper, but it was really easy for her to flip it when she was not steady on her feet as a new walker.
 This one is super sturdy, and even new walkers should be perfectly fine using it.

 These magnetic train cars are so cute.
 What kid doesn’t love trains?

 Ah, the Cozy Coupe.
 We had a (much) older version of this when I was a kid, and I remember playing with it all summer.
 We got one when E turned one and it has been a huge hit.
-(I’ve had to hide it sometimes when we’re in a rush to get somewhere and don’t have the time to stop to “drive” around the yard a few times.)
+(I have hidden it sometimes when we’re in a rush to get somewhere.
+We don’t always have the time to stop to “drive” around the yard a few times.)

-One of E’s big gifts for Christmas last year was a play kitchen, which we set up for Christmas morning.
+One of our daughter’s big gifts for Christmas when she turned 2 was a play kitchen, which we set up for Christmas morning.
 If I’m cooking, she will run over there and “cook” on her own stove.

-I have to be honest… I did not think E was ready for a bike at 20 months.
+I have to be honest… I did not think she was ready for a bike at 20 months.
 BUT my dad bought this bike as a surprise for her, and I was amazed at how well she balanced on it.
 She LOVES riding it around the neighborhood, using the little bell and storing treasures in the front pouch.
-And it has a handle on the back that steers, so even if she forgets to turn the handlebars because she spots the neighbor’s new puppy, I can do it for her.
+And it has a handle on the back that steers!
+Even if she forgets to turn the handlebars because she spots the neighbor’s new puppy, I can do it for her.
+If your little one isn’t quite ready for a real bike, a balance bike is a great option!
+I think they’re perfect for ages 1.5-3!

 Leave a Reply